Frequently Asked Questions

 Workers must be provided with access to facilities for eating, preparing and storing food.
 Depending on the type of workplace, a range of facilities may be appropriate, this may include a canteen or cafeteria, a dedicated meal area or allowing time for mobile workers to access eating facilities.

-The Code states there should be 1 meter square of clear space for each person likely to use the area at any one time.
-Note clear space is calculated free of furniture, fitting or obstructions such as pillars.
+The Managing the work environment and facilities Code of Practice (the Code) states that for large static workplaces there should be 1 m2 of clear space free of furniture, fitting or obstructions such as pillars for each person likely to use the area at any one time.
 This means that the size of a dining area for 10 workers should be 10 m2 plus extra space for meal furniture, appliances, and fittings such as sinks.

 How long before a PIN can be issued after a contravention?